line/armeria/site/src/sphinx/advanced-structured-logging.rst

         private final StringBuilder builder = new StringBuilder();
         @Override
         public void onHeaders(HttpHeaders headers) {
-            // it is called when headers of a request or response is received.
+            // Invoked when headers of a request or response is received.
         }

         @Override
         public void onData(HttpData data) {
-            // it is called when a new content is received. builder.append(ByteBufUtil.hexDump(data.array(), data.offset(), data.length()));
+            // Invoked when a new content is received. builder.append(ByteBufUtil.hexDump(data.array(), data.offset(), data.length()));
         }

         @Override
         public void isDone() {
-            // if it returns true, no further event is called but produce(). return false;
+            // If it returns true, no further event is called but produce(). return false;
         }

         @Override
         public String produce() {
-            // it is called when a request or response ends. return builder.build();
+            // Invoked when a request or response ends. return builder.build();
         }
     }